openwns/documentation/usersGuide/modules/dll/glue/funTutorial/experiment3.rst

 PER of the compound it inspects.
 For that, it has to rely on the help of a friend, the ``perProvider``.
 The PER provider must provide a command conforming to the PER provider interface.
-Using this PER, the CRC unit can determine the of the compound it is currently inspecting and thus decide whether the compound is defective or not.
+Using this PER, the CRC unit can determine the error rate of the compound it is currently inspecting and thus decide whether the compound is defective or not.

 Depending on the configuration, defective compounds get dropped or